wp-plugins/flash-calendar/readme.txt

 * Possibility to show or hide date events count.
 * You can modify Spider Flash Calendar at start view mode (day, month, and year) and at start calendar size (large or small).
 * Possibility to change width and height.
-* Spider Flash Calendar also has possibility to change day’s names color, background color, font size and height.
+* Spider Flash Calendar also has possibility to change day's names color, background color, font size and height.
 * You can also change media scale type (inside, outside and stretch).

 WordPress Flash Calendar creates as many events as you want for a day.You can also add images and videos to each event and make each event unique.